bronlabs/bron-crypto/pkg/proofs/dlog/fischlin/README.md

 **Input**:
 - BasePoint: some generator of a curve.
 Maybe the standard generator.
-- Hash: An agreed upon hash function whose length is $\geq L$
+- Hash: An agreed upon hash function whose length is $\geq L$.
+- Extra: list of extra elements to be used inside the challenge hash.

 ## Protocol